danfuzz/samizdat/samizdat-0/README.md

-The code is structured into "modules", with each module's code in a directory with the module's name, and with "exports" from that module in a top-level header file bearing the module's name.
-For example, the code of the `dat` module is in the `dat/` directory, and the `dat` module exports functionality as defined in `dat.h`.
+The code is structured into "modules", with each module's code in a directory with the module's name, and with "exports" from that module in a header file directly under `include/` bearing the module's name.
+For example, the code of the `dat` module is in the `dat/` directory, and the `dat` module exports functionality as defined in `include/dat.h`.
+Some modules have additional headers under a directory named `include/module`.
+These typically get included by `include/module.h` and are not intended for direct consumption by other modules.

 Here's a run-down of the defined modules, in dependency order (with later-named modules depending only on earlier-named ones):